jdelamer/csci-128/source/topic8.rst

 * We called this aliasing and took note that it's weird
 * However... actually... the way we copy over ``my_list`` to ``another_list`` works THE SAME WAY AS PRIMITIVE TYPES
-    * But...
-You just said.. and you clearly showed us that it's totally different!!!!!!!!

-* Strap yourselves in, because I'm about to blow your mind

 * Let's say I write